alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Fix for clicking the dropdown arrow not expanding the selections when editing a picklist [Issue-883]
 -   Fix lookup links when the datatable is on a non-home Community(Experience) page
 -   Reapply timezone offset on date fields for edited records
+-   Fix for currency conversion on manually created records when the object has no records [Issue-1047]
+-   Fix conditional display of Clear Selection button

 ## 02/11/22 -  Alex Edelstein -    Version 3.4.4
 **Updates:**